Terms of service

 5.3 Company has exclusive rights to use the Service Data.
 Nothing herein shall be construed as prohibiting Company from utilizing the Service Data for purposes of operating Company’s business.
 In no event shall Company obtain any right, title or interest in or to any personally identifiable information contained in the Service Data.

 6.3 Except as otherwise stated in an Order Form or SOW, Fees do not include any direct or indirect local, federal, state, central or foreign taxes, levies, duties, or similar governmental assessments of any nature, including value-added, excise, use or withholding taxes (collectively, “Taxes”).
-Customer is responsible for paying all Taxes associated with its acquisitions under this Agreement, and the Software and Service, excluding Company income taxes.
-If Customer has an obligation to withhold any amounts under any law, Customer shall provide a proof of payment of such amount within 90 days from the day of such payment.
+Customer is responsible for paying all Taxes associated with any and all purchases made under this Agreement for the Software and/or Service, excluding Company income taxes.
+If Customer has an obligation to withhold any amounts under any law, Customer shall provide a proof of payment of such amount within ninety (90) from the day of such payment.

 7.1 This Agreement is valid and binding on the date the Parties fully execute the applicable Order Form and/or SOW.
 The Initial Term begins on the Effective Date and will continue throughout the number of months stated on the Order Form and/or SOW.
-Upon expiration of the Initial Term and/or applicable Subscription Term, this Agreement, and any associated Order Form will automatically renew for the same period (“Renewal Term”) unless either Party provides written notice of non-renewal to the other Party at least thirty (30) days before the start of a Renewal Term.
+Upon expiration of the Initial Term and/or applicable Subscription Term, this Agreement, and any associated Order Form will automatically renew for the same period with sixty (60) days prior notice (“Renewal Term”) unless either Party provides written notice of non-renewal to the other Party at least sixty (60) days before the start of a Renewal Term.
 Except as otherwise specified, a SOW shall terminate upon completion of the listed Professional Services.

 7.2 A party may terminate this Agreement (i) upon thirty (30) days written notice of a material breach if such breach remains uncured at the expiration of such period, or (ii) if the other party becomes the subject of a petition in bankruptcy or any other proceeding relating to insolvency, receivership, liquidation, or assignment for the benefit of creditors.